-There are approximately 1,475 developable acres of land within the Service Area, of which approximately 1,036 have not been provided with internal water distribution and wastewater collection facilities necessary to the construction of taxable improvements.
+There are approximately 1,475 developable acres of land within the Service Area, of which approximately 627.34 (not accounting for approximately 157.86 acres currently under construction and/or design) have not been provided with internal water distribution and wastewater collection facilities necessary to the construction of taxable improvements.
 All of the developed acreage within the Service Area has been provided with Master District Facilities for water distribution and wastewater collection.
-All of the Master District Facilities necessary to serve the developable acres of land within the Participants have been constructed by the Developers for the Master District, with the exception of (i) a proposed elevated storage tank and (ii) future expansions of the Wastewater Treatment Plant.
-The proposed elevated storage tank is estimated to be needed once 2,500 connections have been constructed.
-The Master District recently commissioned an updated water model in order to project more specifically when the proposed elevated storage tank will be required.
+All of the Master District Facilities necessary to serve the developable acres of land within the Participants have been constructed by the Developers for the Master District, with the exception of (i) an additional elevated water storage tank and (ii) future expansions of the Wastewater Treatment Plant.
+The Master District recently commissioned an updated water model in order to project more specifically when the additional water storage capacity will be required.
+According to Jones & Carter, and based on the Developers' current development projections, an additional elevated water storage tank would need to be operational by 2021.
+This date is subject to change depending on the actual build out.
+The Master District has initiated the design of the additional elevated water storage tank and is expected to commence construction in 2020.

 The Master District's wastewater treatment plant has a current capacity of 500,000 gallons per day (gpd), which is sufficient to serve 1,667 LUE's based upon an average daily flow of 300 gpd per LUE.
-An expansion of the wastewater treatment plant may be required as soon as 1,667 connections have been constructed; however, current and historical flows have averaged less than 250 gpd per LUE, and the current capacity would be sufficient for 2,000 connections if the average flows do not increase.
+The Series 2019 Bonds provided funding for the rehabilitation, upgrade, and expansion of the wastewater treatment plant to a capacity of 1,000,000 gpd.